In this story:

 History of pottery

 The practical trend was boosted during the Bronze Age when the introduction of the fast potter’s wheel dazzled artisans.
-Surpassing its slow predecessor, the efficient wheel spun on an axel base, producing a pot per minute.
+Surpassing its slow predecessor, the efficient pottery wheel spun on an axel base, producing a pot per minute.
 The emergence of technologies in smelting and metallurgy contributed to the range and quality of pottery.

 Types of pottery